 After another break, we went to learn more about breathing.
 I had no idea what to expect.
 We got to look silly.
 We made funny noises.
 We laughed.
 In all seriousness, we got to bring fresh air to the lower parts of the lungs that often don’t get enough.
 I’ve heard of that before and I’ve been doing an exercise with that in mind.
 This class opened up my eyes to the huge variety of breathing exercises you can do.

 Three hours after walking in all worked up and tense, I walked out of the Lodge.space feeling ever so Zen – peaceful, light and rejuvenated.
 I was ready to take on the world again.

 Our mind affects our body and how we perform, and our body can affect the way our mind operates and our emotions.

 We don’t need to take days or weeks of holiday to reset the batteries, to lift all the pressure from ourselves and feel energised again.

 What or who drains your energy and what are your top tips to get back to your happy and energetic self?

 I’d love to know – comment below and I’ll personally respond.

 If this article has given you some interesting food for thought and you don’t want to miss the next one – sign up below to get the next one delivered straight to your inbox.

-I have a special welcome present to help you create even more space for what’s important to you.
+You’ll receive a special welcome present – 10 Proven Ways to Successful Life Balance’ to help you create even more space for what’s important to you.
 Click on the ‘I want in’ button to get on board.
 See you on the other side!

 Photo Credit: Anja Konter